in-toto/attestation/docs/testing.md

 ### Writing new Go tests

-Please use the standard [Golang testing package] to write tests for new predicates.
+Please use the standard [Go testing package] to write tests for new predicates.
 For example tests, take a look at the `*_test.go` files in the `go/` directory tree.